seungkilee-cs/spektra/README.md

 So naturally, this led to the idea behind Spektra: a lightweight, client-side, static web based audio spectrum analyzer, designed for universal accessibility and ease of use.
 My goal was to create a trustworthy tool that puts the power of spectral verification at users’ (mostly my) fingertips, without the hassle of installation or OS limitations.

+So my goal was to make "Spek, but for Web."

 ## Features

 - Audio File Upload: Supports MP3, M4A, FLAC, and more via drag-and-drop or file selection.
 - Spectrogram Visualization: Displays frequency spectrum with logarithmic dB scaling and Spek-like color mapping.
 - Metadata Display: Shows file details like bitrate, sample rate, codec, and duration in a compact, expandable header.
-- Professional Labels: Frequency (Hz) on left, dB on right, time on bottom – matching industry standards.
+- Professional Labels: Frequency (Hz) on left, dB on right, time on bottom to match industry standards.
 - Performance Optimizations: Downsampling for large files to ensure smooth rendering.
 - Cross Browser Compatibility: Uses Web Audio API with fallbacks for broad support.
 - Static Deployment: Runs entirely client-side with no backend required.
 Your audio is never stored on any server.